ekelhala/pico-weather/README.md

 ## Deployment

-You will need Docker, and docker-compose.
-The application can be deployed to a server by simply cloning this repository, entering the directory, and running `docker compose up`.
+If you wish do deploy a station yourself, you will need a Raspberry Pi Pico W, above mentioned sensors, a breadboard, and some jumpers.
+For the software you will need Docker, docker-compose and a MongoDB instance.
+The software parts of the application can be deployed to a server by simply cloning this repository, entering the directory, and running `docker compose up`.

-MQTT Broker is not included in the deployment, so it needs to be set up separately. [mosquitto](https://mosquitto.org/) is a good choice for this.
+MQTT Broker is not included in the deployment either, so it needs to be set up separately. [mosquitto](https://mosquitto.org/) is a good choice for this.
 The address, port and credentials for the server need to be also included to the environment variable files in `backend/.env` and `pico/config/env.h`

+To install the software on Pico, the sensors need to be wired to the default I2C pins, and power can be provided from the `GND` and `3v3` pins.

 **Tip!**